Ghini/ghini.desktop/doc/imex.rst

 This is a technical reference section, you may safely ignore it if you aren't sure what it is about.

-ghini.desktop runs a xmlrpc server, exposing the following API1:
+ghini.desktop runs an XML-RPC server, exposing the following API1:

 .. admonition:: register(client_id, security_code)
    :class: toggle

       Register the client on the server, if the provided security_code matches the expected one.
+Return 0 if successful, otherwise a numeric error code.

 .. admonition:: current_snapshot(client_id)
    :class: toggle